Non Immigrant Visa Information

 - Have a previously issued B1/B2 visa which is either still valid or has expired within the last 48 months and have been interviewed after January 1, 2008.

-Visa applicants with the age of 80 or more are also entitled to use this program.
+Visa applicants with the age of 80 or more and minors are also entitled to use this program.

 F, J*, M (Students and Exchange Visitors) Visa Applicants: